Who is the Comforter in John 14-Is the Holy Spirit another person other than Christ?

 It should be clear from the above texts that Jesus was identifying Himself as the Holy Spirit/Comforter.
-Not in His humanity, but in a spiritual manifestation (divested of humanity), hence the designation, "another Comforter."
-As a man, Jesus lived among or with them.
-But as the Spirit, He would dwell in them.
+Not in His humanity but in a spiritual manifestation (divested of humanity), hence the designation, "another Comforter."
+As a man, Jesus dwelt with them physically.
+But as the Spirit, He would dwell in them, unseen by the world.
 And yet, most often, so much emphasis is given to the expression, "another", along with trinitarian bias, that the reader fails to notice what is plainly stated.

 "We will come unto him"